-Newburyport, Massachusetts, has long been one of the most popular destinations in New England, drawing tourists worldwide.
+Newburyport has long been one of the most popular destinations in Massachusetts, drawing tourists worldwide.

 The city is known for its fine beaches, many historic landmarks, and beautiful architecture.

 Not only is the coastal city full of exciting things to see and do, but it also has one of the most charming Main Streets in all of Massachusetts.

 Whether you’re traveling with your family or taking a romantic getaway with your significant other, there are plenty of things to do in Newburyport.

 Need some inspiration on where to go and what to do when you get there?

 This guide highlights the best of what Newburyport, MA, has to offer!

 When you’re looking for things to do in Newburyport, there are few options that will capture your imagination, like a trip to Plum Island Lighthouse.

 The quaint 35-foot-tall wooden lighthouse is also known to locals as “Newburyport Harbor Lighthouse.”